MinaProtocol/mina/rfcs/0019-proposer-catchup-bans.md

 This would cause some trouble for proposers that is doing ledger catchup.
 I propose several different solutions to this problem.

-I propose that we should decrease some amount of trust score instead of instant ban for transitions that are older than the root by still better than root history.
-As for peers that broadcast transitions that are even worse than root history, we should still ban them instantly.

 ## Motivation

 The problem with currently design is that if a peer has some catchup job undergoing and